supermorphDotTech/morPy/README.md

 ***Relevant dictionaries for developers to be utilized and altered will be marked `dev` in the descriptions.***

-Sub-dictionaries are hardened by specifiying the access type, to streamline the utilization of `app_dict` as designed.
-The access types are
-`normal` - works like any Python dictionary
-`tightened` - keys can not be added to or removed from the dict.
-Values may be altered, however.
-`locked` - dictionary is in lockdown and can not be altered in any way except, referenced UltraDict's can still be altered.
-An asterisk as in `*tightened` indicates, that the access type is circumvented by morPy core functionalities.
-Nested dictionaries not mentioned explicitly (comapare with "App Dictionary Map") always are of access type `normal`.

 ```Python
 app_dict
 ```

-- `tightened`
 - Globally shared root dictionary

 ```Python
 app_dict["loc"]
 ```

-- `locked`
 - sd-lvl-1 root for Localization

 ```Python
 app_dict["loc"]["morpy"]
 ```

-- `locked`
 - Localization sd-lvl-2: morPy only

 ```Python
 app_dict["loc"]["morpy_dbg"]
 ```

-- `locked`
 - Localization sd-lvl-2: morPy unit tests and general debugging only

 ```Python